We hope that all in our community keep safe and well. Thank you for your understanding during this unsettling period.

 Children enter the school in the autumn term (starting early in September) unless a place becomes available at other times.
 They start either in the Den aged 3 or in Lower 1 (our reception year) aged 4.
 Children below the age of 6 are not assessed for entry.

 Places occasionally become available for older children.
 For older children going into later year groups, the school will assess your child’s level of attainment (focusing on mathematics, verbal reasoning, and English) to determine whether your child will be a good fit for the class.

 This is to judge whether your child will be able to fully access the curriculum that the intended class is following.
 The final decision whether or not to offer a place always rests with the headmistress.

 To give your child the chance of attending Orchard House, you first need to register them.
-Parents are asked to make an appointment to visit the school as soon as is convenient after the birth of their child and the headmistress usually shows them around the school in small groups or they attend one of the open mornings held twice a year, on Saturdays.
+Parents are asked to make an appointment to visit the school as soon as is convenient after the birth of their child.

 To accept a place offered for your child, you must:

 Return the acceptance form, agreeing to the terms of the contract with the school.

 Make a payment of the amount indicated on the offer letter, which will be equivalent to a term’s fees at the time the offer is sent.

 Allow the school to collect by direct debit on the first day of your child’s first term at Orchard House, the balance of fees for the first term at the rate that then applies, along with a deposit of £2,500.
 (The school will return the deposit to you when your child leaves Orchard House, so long as the school has received payment of all monies due.)